FluidTYPO3/documentation/QuickstartGuidePart.md

 The sections _Content_ and _Sidebar_ make use of a ``vhs`` viewhelper to render the content of those columns.

-> All available viewhelpers and their arguments can be looked up in the reference on (link: http://fedext.net/viewhelpers.html text: fedext.net class: external)
+> All available viewhelpers and their arguments can be looked up in the reference on [fedext.net](http://fedext.net/viewhelpers.html)

 You should now be able to select the page layout in the backend by editing a page's properties after clearing all caches. ``fluidpages`` includes some fine inheritance feature that enables you to select the page template not only for the current page but also for its children and the chain of inheritance can be interrupted at any level.